mayankchetan/discon-wrapper/README.md

 If everything is configured properly, the simulation should proceed as though OpenFAST had loaded the controller directly.
 Remember, that the server must be started before running the simulation because the client will attempt to connect when it is loaded.
 Once the simulation stops, the client will disconnect.
 The server is will continue running and wait for new connections so you can run more simulations.
 To stop the server, switch to the command prompt, and close it or press `CTRL+C` to kill the server.

-You may see a temporary copy of the controller while the simulation is running.
-This is done so the server can load multiple copies of the controller at once, supporting multiple concurrent OpenFAST simulations.
-If they aren't automatically removed by the server, they can be deleted manually once the server has been stopped.
+You may see temporary files created while the simulation is running.
+These include a copy of the controller and any transferred input files.
+They are automatically cleaned up when the connection closes, but if they aren't removed for some reason, they can be deleted manually once the server has been stopped.